Paul Stoddart: Tyrrell

 In 1996, Stoddart purchased a 1990 Tyrrell 019 Formula One car.
 During this time, he connected with Rupert Mainwaring the team manager at Tyrrell.
 In 1997, Stoddart sponsored the team with his company, European Aviation, appearing on the front wing of the car and in 1998 the rear.
 Stoddart's relationship with owner Ken Tyrrell grew, and the two were discussing building a wind tunnel at Stoddart's base at Bournemouth Airport.
-Tyrrell was even lining up the sale of the team to Stoddart and in 1997, a deal of $25million was almost agreed upon.
+Tyrrell was lining up the sale of the team to Stoddart and in 1997, a deal of $25 million was almost agreed upon.
 However, British American Tobacco ultimately would purchase Tyrrell and enter the 1999 season as British American Racing.
 Stoddart purchased a volume of Tyrrell cars and equipment and moved them to his base in Ledbury, Herefordshire.

 Jordan & Arrows

 In 1999, European Aviation sponsored the Jordan Grand Prix team.
-There was speculation he would purchase a minority shareholding in the team from owner, Eddie Jordan.
+There was speculation he would purchase a minority shareholding in the team from owner Eddie Jordan.